thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

     * --state should show the distribution of elo scores
     * use pyinstaller to try to package the damn thing
     * ask fernand to proof read the README, then show it to ludo
+    * remove code duplication when collecting metadata and scraping url

 ### more long term:
     * tupples are faster than lists, they might be used instead of lists sometimes